 - reaches for anything (and everything!) in view

-- moves in the direction he or she wants to go (for example, when your baby sees you walk into the room, his or her arms go up and your baby leans toward you)
+- moves in the direction they want to go (for example, when your baby sees you walk into the room, his or her arms go up and your baby leans toward you)

-- looks at the floor after dropping a toy, showing he or she understands where it fell
+- looks at the floor after dropping a toy, showing they understand where it fell

-Every baby develops at his or her own pace, but if you notice anything than concerns you — however small — share it with your doctor.
+Every baby develops at their own pace.
+But if anything concerns you — however small — share it with your doctor.
 Always tell the doctor if your baby:

 - shows little interest in others and rarely smiles or "talks"